bharatkumaremani/volley/README.md

 Active LoanRequest 2: Confirms that the second LoanRequest is still active, with a loan amount of 200.0.
 Explanation of Test Cases
 Test Case 1: Approve the First Loan Request
-The borrower submits two loan requests, one for 100.0 and another for 200.0.
+The borrower submits two loan requests:

+One for 100.0
+Another for 200.0
 The bank approves the first loan request.

 The system verifies that a Loan contract is created for the approved request.

 Test Case 2: Keep the Second Loan Request Active
 The second loan request remains unapproved, ensuring that it stays active on the ledger.

 The debug output confirms that the second LoanRequest is still present.

 Conclusion
-This project demonstrates a simple loan approval process in DAML, with tests to ensure that requests can be approved or remain active based on the workflow logic.
+This project demonstrates a simple loan approval process in DAML.
+The tests ensure that requests can either be approved or remain active based on the workflow logic.